kehantan/labbook/docs/protein/purification.rst

     Split into smaller sections if needed

+**Objective:** To purify expressed protein from bacteria.

 Protein purification is quite a long procedure where multiple samples will be collected for further testing.
 All the samples (I mean ALL, both supernatant and precipitate) will be stored until the target protein was obtained.
 Therefore, it is important to clearly label every tubes/containers used.

 **Requires**